Biosafety Committee (IBC)

 If it is determined that the proposed work meets these guidelines, a letter confirming this will be forwarded to the Office of Research Administration.

-Should the work proposed fall in any existing NIH Recombinant or Synthetic Nucleic Acid category other than "exempt from the guidelines" (see a summary of the guidelines for clarification), a special meeting of the Institutional Biosafety Committee will be held with the PI to discuss the proposed research, determine if it complies with all Federal, State and Local Guidelines, and formally notify the PI and the Office of Research Administration of the results of this meeting.
+Should the work proposed fall into any existing NIH Recombinant or Synthetic Nucleic Acid category other than "exempt from the guidelines" (see a summary of the guidelines for clarification), a special meeting of the Institutional Biosafety Committee will be held to discuss the proposed research.

 - The PI must contact the Insitutional Biosafety Committee Chair, Dr. Bruce Roe (325-4912), to discuss the planned activities, prior to the final grant submission, so that it can be determined if any recombinant or synthetic nucleic acid molecules or any potential biological hazardous work is being proposed.

 - After a preliminary determination that recombinant or synthetic nucleic acid molecule activities or potentially biological hazardous work are being planned, the PI should submit the following to Dr. Roe for IBC review to verify that the proposed work is in compliance with all Federal, State and Local Guidelines and falls within the category "exempt from the guidelines" or requires the work be done under a specific biosafety containment level: